 The state government announced in October that three joint ventures – AirPortConnex led by Salini Impregilo; John Holland and Seymour White Joint Venture; and CPB Contractors – had been shortlisted to proceed to the next stage of bidding to build the Gateway.

-The government describes the network as a key missing piece of the Sydney motorway network ans says it will unlock access to the airport and cater for future growth.
+The government describes the Gateway as a key missing piece in Sydney’s motorway network and says it will unlock access to the airport and cater for future growth.

 The proposed route includes an above-ground toll free connection between the Sydney motorway network and the airport and Port Botany.
 It will widen Qantas Drive from two to three lanes and provide a flyover from to the domestic airport terminals.

 Infrastructure NSW released a final business case summary in July and the project is currently listed as a high priority initiative on Infrastructure Australia’s priority list.

 Sydney Airport is managing the draft MDP, which is now open for public submissions along with the EIS.

 Comment below to have your say on this story.

 If you have a news story or tip-off, get in touch at firstname.lastname@example.org.

 Sign up to the Government News newsletter